derb12/pybaselines/docs/algorithms/spline.rst

 mixture_model (Mixture Model)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:meth:`.mixture_model` considers the data as a mixture model composed of
+:meth:`~.Baseline.mixture_model` considers the data as a mixture model composed of
 a baseline with noise and peaks.
 The weighting for the penalized spline fitting
 the baseline is iteratively determined by fitting the residual with a normal
 distribution centered at 0 (representing the noise), and a uniform distribution